serainox420/WeirdM/README.md

 Then open <http://localhost:2137> in your browser.
 The interface runs entirely client-side and posts jobs to `process.php`, which shells out to `ffmpeg` using the settings you choose.

+### Handling large uploads

+The bundled `.user.ini` raises PHP's `upload_max_filesize` and `post_max_size` to 256&nbsp;MB so you can work with longer source videos.
+If your installation uses a different configuration file, adjust those directives there and restart the PHP server.
+WeirdM will warn you in the browser if a chosen file exceeds the PHP upload limit.

 ## Features

 - **Bounce, random, timeline, and trim** animation modes with the same advanced controls as the browser-only version.